Electronic Pages Die Homepage der Familie Beis

 The kits I provide come with all necessary electronic and mechanical parts for the basic version of the ADC, the AD24QS-K (unbalanced inputs, no gain adjustment, no connector for balanced inputs, no 3rd digital audio output.)
 The GAL is programmed.
 The kits come without an enclosure, front or rear panel - just as you can see on the photos.

-See the BOM (bill of material) what is actually included in the kit.
+See the BOM AD24QS-K (bill of material) what is actually included in the AD24QS-K kit.

 9 jumpers, indicated red in the assembly drawing, must be placed: 4 at ST2, 1 at SW1 and 2 each at L1 and L3.
 For the longer wires I prefer colored insulated ones because it looks better.